Last Updated: June 16, 2023

 The technology will further allow peer-to-peer information exchange.
 These can be end-users, corporations, or machines.

 Critically, there will be no need for middlemen that manage and own the information.
+And this solves the current problem of centralization.

 With Web 2.0, the biggest pain point has been the ownership of user data by companies such as Facebook, Amazon, and others.